zestedesavoir/zmarkdown/packages/zmarkdown/README.md

  1. Start your zmarkdown server  `npm run server`
  2. Send a `POST` request to `http://localhost:27272/{endpoint}`

-`pm2 monit`: provides a realtime dashboard that fits directly into your terminal, is a [simple way to monitor][pm2-monit] the ressource usage of you server.
+`pm2 monit`: provides a realtime dashboard that fits directly into your terminal, it is a [simple way to monitor][pm2-monit] the resource usage of you server.

 [pm2-monit]:http://pm2.keymetrics.io/docs/usage/monitoring/